 In 2010, Wataru released his first CD “Blue Morpho,” recorded with NY-based Brazilian jazz rhythm section players, Romero Lubambo, Helio Alvis, Nilson Matta, Cafe Da Silva, and Ze Mauricio.
 The album is dedicated to Barden Powell, the legendary Brazilian guitarist.

 In 2015, Wataru has recorded his original compositions with Abelita Mateus, Itaiguara Brandão, and Vanderlei Pereira.
-The album, "Predawn Shenanigans Club", is a rare type of the old school one-room recording product in 21st century.
+The album, "Predawn Shenanigans Club", is an old school one-room recording product in 21st century.
 There is no studio manipulation by modern technology such as overdub, punch-in, or cut & paste.
-His new CD is available now.

-Wataru has ever played with Abelita Mateus, Vitor Gonçalves, Klaus Mueller, David Acker, Jorn Swart, Terence Conley, Alex Layne, Itaiguara Brandão, Gustavo Amarante, Oleg Osenkov, Amanda Ruzza, Eduardo Belo, Rogerio Boccato, Vanderlei Pereira, Fernando Saci, Alexandre Kautz, and many of excellent jazz artists.
+Wataru has ever played with Abelita Mateus, Ricardo Grilli de Castro, Itaiguara Brandão, Gustavo Amarante, Amanda Ruzza, Eduardo Belo, Rogerio Boccato, Vanderlei Pereira, Fernando Saci, Alexandre Kautz, Daniel Silva, and many excellent Brazilian jazz artists.